bbvch-academy/CleanCode.Academy/source/Examples/SOLID/1 SRP/II Solution/!Explanation.md

 This enables us to add multiple formatted output possibility at one point (within one class).
-Additionaly we are not restricted to the Console as output medium any more, but are even enable to write the formatted result to a file or other destination.
+Additionaly we are not restricted to the Console as output medium any more, but are even enabled to write the formatted result to a file or other destination.